UniversalDependencies/docs/_u-overview/syntax.md

 ### Multiword Function Words

-The word forms that make up a fixed multiword expression are connected into a head-initial structure using the special dependency relation [u-dep/fixed]() (see below).
-When the multiword expression is a functional element, the initial word form will then superficially look like a function word with dependents.
+The word forms that make up a fixed function-word multiword expression (MWE) are connected using the special dependency relation [u-dep/fixed]() (see below).
+By convention, the first word is always taken as the head, so when the multiword expression is a functional element, the initial word form will then superficially look like a function word with dependents.

 <div id="s6" class="sd-parse">